 The automotive industry is innately innovative.
-Cars were an upgrade from the horse-and-buggy, and we’ve been iterating on that initial concept ever since, redefining the use case and developing new ones along the way.
+Cars were an upgrade from the horse-and-buggy, and we’ve been iterating on that initial concept ever since, redefining the Applications and developing new ones along the way.
 At both commercial and consumer levels, IoT applications open up entirely new opportunities for the automotive industry.
 We’ll explore two of them below: vehicle tracking and connected cars.

 Automotive fleets, dealerships and vehicle auction lots have large, multi-acre properties with thousands of vehicles on site.
 Vehicle tracking through IoT provides a great solution for managing inventory efficiently and in real-time.

 The rising trend in lot management and inventory solutions for these commercial sites is supported by IoT.
 Using GPS-enabled trackers that communicate with a local low-power wide-area network like LoRa, dealerships are able to monitor the location of each vehicle on their lot.
 This means their salespeople can more quickly find vehicles for customers, eliminating the needle-in-a-haystack scenario of trying to find one particular vehicle in a sea of thousands.
 Vehicle location and information is then displayed on a user interface that mirrors the lot, providing lot managers both a more holistic and more granular view of their inventory.

 From a consumer perspective, there are many reasons you might need to know the location of your car.
 Where did you park it?
 Is it stolen?
 Did your kid take it out for a joyride?